adobecom/express-milo/COVERAGE_IMPROVEMENT_SUMMARY.md

 **Tests:** 836 passing, 0 failing
 **Status:** ✅ ALL TARGETS ACHIEVED

 > **Note:** Coverage percentages are based on local `web-test-runner` measurements.
-Codecov reports 69.61% project coverage with 100% coverage of all modified lines.
+Codecov reports 70.82% project coverage (up from 69.61%) with 100% coverage of all modified lines.

 ---